Ismailhassan12/vatsa-docs/docs/sops/oejn/05-approach.md

 ## 4. Designated Areas of Responsiblity (DAOR)
 ### 4.1 34s DDRO/SDRO Configuration
-In the 34s Config, APP 1 covers the two parts of the TMA as usual and APF E covers the 34 FIN SEC East and the APF W covers the 34 FIN SEC West.
+In any 34 Configuration, APP 1 covers the two parts of the TMA, while APF E handles the 34 FIN SEC East and APF W manages the 34 FIN SEC West.

 <div className="center-align">
 ![Loading](imgs/app-doar-34.png)